datastax/csharp-driver/doc/features/components/mapper/README.md

 ```

 New `Mapper` instances can be created each time they are needed, as short-lived instances, as long as you are
-reusing the same `ISession` instance.
+reusing the same `ISession` instance and mapping configuration.

 The Mapper works by mapping the column names in your CQL statement to the property names on your classes.